AndrewSimon/tf-azure/README.md

 3. Data Storage --> Containers --> + Add container --> demo-tf-state

 ## Request Azure App Function Quota for App Service in your Subscription

->Request 1 VM or more for App Service to use to run the python function
+1. Request 1 VM or more for App Service to use to run the python function containers
+2. Request 10 or more LowPriorityCores for spot VMs (az quota create --resource-name "LowPriorityCores" --scope ...)

 1. Quotas|My quotas --> Subscriptions --> Azure Subscription Name
 2. Provider: App Service --> Region (select the region to deploy)